-21. The Department has identified certain typographical, grammar, and formatting errors in the Department's Petition of September 4, 2015.
-These non-substantive changes have been addressed in the Proposed Final Rule submitted by the Department.

-22. The Commission finds that these changes proposed by the Parties to typographical, grammar, and formatting errors in the Department's Petition of September 4, 2015 are reflected in NMED's Proposed Final Rule, attached as Attachment A with the Closing Arguments.
+- 21. The Department has identified certain typographical, grammar, and formatting errors in the Department's Petition of September 4, 2015.
+These non-substantive changes have been addressed in the Proposed Final Rule submitted by the Department. - 22.
+The Commission finds that these changes proposed by the Parties to typographical, grammar, and formatting errors in the Department's Petition of September 4, 2015 are reflected in NMED's Proposed Final Rule, attached as Attachment A. - 23.
+The Commission finds that these changes to typographical, grammar, and formatting errors are undisputed and herby adopts such changes as reflected in the attached Department's Proposed Final Rule.